DavedZrod/KuroBot/README.md

 # KuroBot
 A discord bot for personal use.
+For selfhosting/local use, go to the [local](https://github.com/DavedZrod/KuroBot/tree/local) branch

 Fork on replit
 fill secrets TOKEN and botOwnerID